htotoo/ESP32-Portapack/README.md

   - May not fit in the firmware, so it's not determined yet.

 - **IR blaster**
-  - To add IR remote functions to PP.
+  - To add IR remote functions to PP. May be available only for H4 + I2C

 - **LoRa**
   - Some kind of LoRa support, needs to determinde function (based on availeable FW space, and computing power).
 Not soon!

+### Standalone apps
+If you connect this module to H4 via I2c, the module sends the following apps:
+- Utilities / SatTrack.
+With this, you can select one satellite, and check it's Elevation / Azimuth.
+For this, ESP needs internet connection, to sync the time, and download the latest TLE data.

+More coming.
+Suggest in Issues if you get any ides.

 ### Screenshots: